-The following guide should give you an idea of how to judge a sale to find a mattress that is right for you and not just something you settled with because the price was so low.
-If you’re patient and prepared to shop around a little, you should be able to upgrade your sleep while staying within your budget.
+The following guide should give you an idea of how to judge a sale to find a mattress that is right for you, rather than only going by the price.
+As a result, you should be able to upgrade your sleep quality while staying within your budget.

 Value vs. Price